learn-co-curriculum/dsc-graph-theory-shortest-path/README.md

 > Note: Dijkstra's algorithm (and NetworkX's implementations demonstrated above) returns a single path.
 In many cases, there may be multiple paths which are tied for the shortest distance between two nodes.
 In such cases, it is arbitrary which path is returned.

 In the upcoming lab, you'll work to code this classic algorithm on your own!
-And if you're really up for the challenge, you can use your visualization knowledge to create a fun visualization of the algorithm like this:

 ## Additional Resources